 A porch at the front of the property gives access into open plan dining area, living space and kitchen.

 Dining area consisting of large, extendable dining table with seating for up to 14 guests, side tables, ample lamps for ambient lighting and drinks table/cabinet.
 An electric log burner effect heater is situated in the stone inglenook and illuminated display cabinets of collectors items are displayed for guests to admire.

 Living space with a three-seater sofa, a two-seater sofa and three armchairs.
 Two window seats set within the large windows which face out to the front driveway and lawn.
 A quirky hot plate cabinet with hot plate on top and inside is located within this space.

 Kitchen has a peninsula island with breakfast bar seating 4, integrated dishwasher, fridge and freezer.
-An additional freezer is available on request.
 Built-in electric fan oven and grill, four ring induction hob and built in microwave and oven combi.